 Refresh & Check URL Of Web Page

 The first thing you can do is to refresh the active browser window or the web page showing 404 error.
 Otherwise, simply click Ctrl and F5 buttons on your keyboard to perform a forced restart on the error-affected page.
-In case the error was occuring due to incorrect loading of the website, refreshing may resolve 404.
+In case the error was occurring due to incorrect loading of the website, refreshing may resolve 404.
 Also, you must verify whether you have typed the correct URL, as misspelling it can cause this error code.
 So, make to enter the proper website address to see if you are still getting error 404.

 Delete Caches And Cookies From Browser

 If the above trick doesn’t work, try this method only if the target website is opening on some other device successfully.
 So, if you can open the page on your phone or any other PC, clear your browser’s cookies and cache.
 Hopefully, now the error code 404 will not bother you anymore while opening websites.